mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ## **Goals**

-* Get community excited about our momentum
-* Increase discovery of features and contributions
-* Make people feel AMAZING for contributing
+* Focus on the System Admin for Mattermost deciding whether to upgrade or buy E20 to empower end users (customer focus)
 * Everything should be ready to share
-  * Every paragraph feels like it's ready to copy and paste into a tweet.
+  * Every paragraph feels like it's ready to copy and paste into a tweet
   * Every person we thank who is on Twitter, we Tweet to them

 ## **Process**